2019 details are below… 2020 to be updated and announced in March 2020.

 “We had an absolute ball – giving each other support, chatting along the way and checking out the views – we loved it,” Sarah (2017 short course participant)

-Held in conjunction with the 100km Surf Coast Century
+2019 was held in conjunction with the 100km Surf Coast Century

 The Event Centre will be set up at Anglesea Lions Park on both Saturday and Sunday (same new location as 2018, adjacent to the Anglesea Bowling Club).
 We strongly encourage all runners to come down to the event centre on Saturday to be a part of the action by welcoming the finishers of the Surf Coast Century across the line and having a chat to the other runners in the friendly environment down by the beach.